pradeish29/ecommerce-react-app/README.md

 To view the deployed website click the below website: https://pradeish29.github.io/ecommerce-react-app/
-And click the Apple icon on the navbar.
+And click the Apple icon on the navbar

 ## Available Scripts